nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 Questions we hope to answer with the data
 - Is there a correlation among victim demographics and police crimes?
 - What are the demographics of arrests made by police?
-- Does the city budgets/government police funding have a relationship with poverty level?
+- Does the poverty level for certan cities have a relationship with crime rates?

 ## Presentation
 https://docs.google.com/presentation/d/1R5_IDDx9LBjyG7tb2m5ulQ8CUO6cMXgIEpRF2SiivBs/edit?usp=sharing